-The Mediterranean-style diet has fewer meats and carbohydrates and more plant-based foods and monounsaturated (good) fat than a typical American diet.
-Many people who live in Italy, Spain, and other countries in the Mediterranean region have eaten this way for centuries.
+The Mediterranean-style diet has fewer meats and carbohydrates than a typical American diet.
+It also has more plant-based foods and monounsaturated (good) fat.
+People who live in Italy, Spain, and other countries in the Mediterranean region have eaten this way for centuries.

-Following the Mediterranean diet may lead to more stable blood sugars, lower cholesterol and triglycerides, and a lower risk of heart disease and other health problems.
+Following the Mediterranean diet may lead to more stable blood sugar, lower cholesterol and triglycerides, and a lower risk for heart disease and other health problems.

 How to Follow the Diet

 - Plant-based meals, with just small amounts of lean meat and chicken

 - More servings of whole grains, fresh fruits and vegetables, nuts, and legumes

 - Foods that naturally contain high amounts of fiber

 - Olive oil as the main source of fat for preparing food.
 Olive oil is a healthy, monounsaturated fat